10 Most Popular French Card Games to Play with Friends

 Did you know people have been playing card games in France since the 1300s?

-But just because something’s old fashioned doesn’t mean it’s boring.
-In fact, there are tons of cool, creative card games you can play in French these days, while also giving your language skills a fun boost.
+This old fashioned form of fun truly stands the test of time.
+Today, there are many cool, creative card games you can play in French, while also giving your language skills a fun boost.

 Black Stories: Édition française (French Edition) is a super fun French game that can be played with as little as two people or as big a group as you want.